PSEUDO-SAPPHO/CognitoCurtain/README.md

 ## Troubleshooting

 - **Flickering**: If you experience flickering on the dimmed monitors, try adjusting the transparency level or monitor refresh rates.
-- **Application Not Responding**: Ensure that your Python environment is correctly set up and all required packages are installed.